GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/02_datasets.rst

 spectrophotometry standard was obtained about a month before the science observation.

-The calibrations we for this example are:
+The calibrations we use for this example are:

 * Biases.
 The science and the standard observations are often taken with different Region-of-Interest (ROI) as the standard uses only the central area.